- Active Adventure

 Overnight in Hue

-After breakfast depart Hue you will drive south to Da Nang and Hoi An.
-Today you will enjoy one of the most scenic drives over Hai Van Pass.
-From the summit you can enjoy the spectacular of the coastline and Da Nang city below.
+After breakfast, depart Hue, you will drive south to Da Nang and Hoi An for four hours along the coast.
+Today you will enjoy one of the most scenic drives over Hai Van Pass (Sea Cloudy Pass).
+From the summit, you can enjoy the spectacular view of the coastline and Da Nang city below.

 Overnight in Hoi An